German Shepherd Training

 Because German Shepherds are smart and large, they can be a handful and dangerous if untrained.
 Especially since most German Shepherds are mouthy dogs and like to chew things.

 Before being trained by Fun Paw Care, many of my clients have been pulled to the ground at the site of a squirrel or other triggering stimuli.
-If a German Shepherd has not been trained to look to their parents for guidance and advice in new, unfamiliar and potentially scary situations, the dog will react instead of respond, causing a potentially dangerous situation.
+If a German Shepherd has not been trained to look to their parents for guidance and advice in new, unfamiliar, and potentially scary situations, the dog will react instead of respond, causing a potentially dangerous situation.

 Once you establish a bond through gentle positive reinforcement dog training and they see you as a trustworthy source of guidance and understanding they become eager to prove themselves as outstanding partners and additions to your family.

 Training isn’t just about teaching the dog standard cues.
 Dictating like a drill sergeant what to do and when to do it.
-In many cases, it’s also about teaching you how to portray yourself as a parent that understands your dog and communicate with them effectively as a teacher that your dog can trust.
+In many cases, it’s also about teaching you how to portray yourself as a parent that understands your dog and communicates with them effectively as a teacher that your dog can trust.
 Dog training is also about learning for ourselves how to communicate and be clear, concise, and consistent with your dog: a confused German Shepherd will make mistakes.

 Never get rough, force, or be aggressive with a German Shepherd.
 Training should always be fear, intimidation, and pain-free for you and the dog.
 Training is a way to connect, engage, and deepen a bond with a dog.
 The more forceful you become with a German Shepherd, the more shut-down, unpredictable, and dangerous a dog will become to you and society.